 When your Windows XP keeps restarting, there are a few ways that can help you correct it and get your system back to normal.
 First of all, get into the Safe Mode to restore your system: Start Menu>Programs>Accessories>System Tools and choose System Restore.
-Second, If you didn't backup your system before, you can choose to repair your XP with the Windows XP Install Disc: boot your computer with the Windows XP Install Disc and select the option to repair your XP.
+Second, If you didn't back up your system before, you can choose to repair your XP with the Windows XP Install Disc: boot your computer with the Windows XP Install Disc and select the option to repair your XP.

 After purchasing this software, you'll get a download link and a license from Wondershare.
-Download and install it on a good-working computer, and then follow steps below to create a bootable CD/ usb drive and solve your XP boot issue.
+Download and install it on a good-working computer, and then follow steps below to create a bootable CD/ USB drive and solve your XP boot issue.